kris-krsh02/web102_prework/README.md

 ## Notes

-Since I am not as experiences in Javascript as in HTML and CSS, it was a bit difficult to get things right from the first time at sveral features, but it was also a great learning experience, seeing different functionalities in the process of coding the website.
+Since I am not as experienced in Javascript as in HTML and CSS, it was a bit difficult to get things right from the first time at sveral features, but it was also a great learning experience, seeing different functionalities in the process of coding the website.

 ## License